Sources of Vitamin D - Vitamin D Importance

 Vitamin D is regarded for its role in maintaining bone health.
 Vitamin D deficiency is a widespread problem which manifests as several symptoms that can have severe impacts.

-It is crucial to remember that people with vitamin D insufficiency should be aware of other health risks in addition to bone health issues like fractures.
+It is crucial to remember that people with deficiency of vitamin D should be aware of other health risks in addition to bone health issues like fractures.
 Other illnesses affect the autoimmune, cardiovascular and even neurologic systems.
 Chronic pain (cancer, musculoskeletal, fibromyalgia) is also noticeable.

 According to current research, vitamin D functions more like a prohormone or multifunctional hormone.